astronomer/orbis-docs/docs/modules/api/houston.md

 2. The deployment configurations retrieved are used to populate the `DeploymentConfig` and `WorkerQueueStats` models.
 3. This information guides the metric collection process in `prometheus.py` and the report generation in `generator.py`.

-By leveraging the [Houston API](https://www.astronomer.io/docs/software/houston-api), Orbis can dynamically adapt to the current state of an organization's Software deployments, ensuring accurate and relevant metric collection and reporting.
+By leveraging the [Houston API](https://www.astronomer.io/docs/software/houston-api), Orbis can dynamically adapt to the current state of a Software deployment, ensuring accurate and relevant metric collection and reporting.